click below for

 This is learning Christ.
 God's model for learning Christ

-is the imitation of the first born Son of God, Jesus Christ.
+is imitation of the first born Son of God, Jesus Christ.
+We are

-We are to model his manner of thinking, and his manner of acting.
-We
+to imitate his manner of thinking, and acting.
+We are to imitate his

-acted exactly as Jesus' commanded them.
-The Christian church, or ekklesia
+The Christian church, or ekklesia (called out ones) was/is

-of Power, the receiving the fullness of the Holy Spirit.
+on high, thus receiving the fullness of the Holy Spirit.
+Christians

 With Christ's life within us, we submit our egos and wills to him.
 Our